Strategic Topics Grant 2026/27

 Background

-STG is set up to support collaborative research in specific areas which can help Hong Kong overcome imminent challenges and capture emerging opportunities.
-Applicants are required to submit research proposals relevant to the strategic topics announced by the Research Grants Council (RGC) for each exercise.
+STG is set up to support collaborative research in specific areas which can help address important issues for Hong Kong, by making reference to policy priorities of the Hong Kong Special Administrative Region Government.
+Applicants are invited to submit research proposals relevant to the strategic topics / research domain announced by the Research Grants Council (RGC) for each exercise.

 Assessment Criteria

-2. the long-term goal of the proposal and its potential to help Hong Kong overcome imminent challenges and capture emerging opportunities under the strategic topics;
+- the long-term goal of the proposal and its potential to help Hong Kong overcome imminent challenges and capture emerging opportunities under the strategic topics / research domain;

-5. sound structure for an excellent research project.
+- sound structure for an excellent research project;

 Declaration of Time Commitment